asdumitrescu/World-of-Games/README.md

                  The computer will generate a random number between 1 to the difficulty level selected by the user and you have to guess which number the computer generated.

-3. CurrencyRoulette.py: A game that involves guessing the value of a random amount of Shekels that it can be from 1 - 100 into dollar currency.
+#### 3. CurrencyRoulette.py: A game that involves guessing the value of a random amount of Shekels that it can be from 1 - 100into dollar currency.

 ***
 ### Scores